 - St Petroc's Parish Church in Bodmin is totally out of proportion to the current size of the town.
 In fact it was the largest church in Cornwall until Truro Cathedral was built.
 The current church dates back to 1469, on foundations believed to have been laid by St Petroc around 540AD.
 You can have fun on a treasure hunt inside the church looking for the man with five fingers and a thumb immortalised in the carved misericords (hinged seats in the choir stalls).
 Easier to find are the 12th century font, the effigy of Prior Vivian lying on a chest and the holy well of St Guron in the churchyard.

-- Bodmin Jail is now a tourist attraction after being the last prison in Cornwall to close, in 1927.
+- Bodmin Gaol is now a tourist attraction after being the last prison in Cornwall to close, in 1927.
 Built in 1779, the early prisoners hauled 20,000 tons of granite from the nearby Cuckoo Quarry to build the jail.
 More than 50 people were hanged during its 150 years history, including the last known public hanging in the UK, in 1909.

-Not surprisingly, Bodmin Jail is said to be haunted.
+Not surprisingly, Bodmin Gaol is said to be haunted.
 There are regular guided Ghost Walks and all-night ghost-watches with a psychic medium.
 The jail is open daily for self-guided tours.
-Explore the 6 floors of exhibits, the naval prison and the cells before visiting the Warder’s Room Restaurant.
+Explore the 6 floors of exhibits, the naval prison and the cells before visiting the Warder's Room Restaurant.

 - Visitors to Bodmin should pay a visit to the lonely Jamaica Inn on the A30 at Bolventor.
 This old coaching inn became world-famous after Daphne du Maurier visited it and wrote a novel of the same name about smugglers, pirates and rogues.
 Sip Cornish ale in the olde worlde bar, enjoy a meal in the award-winning restaurant and visit the adjoining Smugglers Museum for more tales of Cornish history.